docker/docs/subscription/downgrade.md

 - /docker-hub/billing/downgrade/
 ---

 You can downgrade your Docker subscription at anytime before the renewal date.
-The unused portion of the subscription isn't refundable.
+The unused portion of the subscription isn't refundable or creditable.

 When you downgrade your subscription, changes are applied immediately and you no longer have access to prior services.

-Before you downgrade to a free plan, you may need to reduce the number of team members and convert any private repositories to public repositories.
+Before you downgrade to a free subscription, you may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
 For information, see [Docker Pricing](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.

 ## Downgrade your Docker subscription